Yes I’m Ready

 Oh, How It Hurts

 Yes I’m Ready became a big USA pop chart hit.
 A perennial track on the 60’s soul scene in Manchester.
-Keep him recorded a few years earlier was fairly popular, and Slipping Away – Atlantic 1969 was also played at the core Manchester soul clubs in the 1960’s.
+Keep him recorded a few years earlier was fairly popular, and Slipping Away – Atlantic 1969 was also played at the core Manchester soul clubs such as The Twisted Wheel and The Blue Note in the 1960’s.

 In 1965 Sad, Sad Girl. reached the USA top 40.